Eikonal model analysis of elastic proton-proton collisions at 52.8 GeV and 8 TeV: Conclusion

-Similar analysis of experimental data with the help of \cref{eq:kl1,eq:kl2,eq:KLampI} has been done already earlier in \cite{Kundrat1994_unpolarized}.
-In this paper different alternatives corresponding to the peripheral behavior have been newly shown.
+Similar analysis of experimental data with the help of the eikonal model (see \cref{eq:kl1,eq:kl2,eq:KLampI}) has been done already earlier in \cite{Kundrat1994_unpolarized}.
 In \cite{Kundrat1994_unpolarized} only electric form factors have been taken into account.
-It has been explicitly shown in this paper that addition of magnetic form factors does not lead to significant change of determined amplitude \ampl{N}.
+It has been shown in this paper that addition of magnetic form factors does not lead to significant change of determined amplitude \ampl{N}.
 For the purpose of this analysis integral $I(t,t')$ defined by \cref{eq:KLampI} has been calculated also analytically for one suitable parameterization of the form factors, see \cref{sec:integral_I}.
+In \cref{sec:data_analysis} we have determined $t$-dependences of elastic hadronic amplitude under different constrains and showed that all the solutions may be constructed as analytic, while in \cite{Kundrat1994_unpolarized} used parameterizations have not been analytic.
+All the performed fits at older energy of 52.8~GeV and newer energy of 8~TeV discussed in detail in \cref{sec:data_analysis} are analytic, satisfy condition of unitarity and the real parts of all elastic hadronic amplitudes change sign at low value of $|t|$ as motivated by the asymptotic theorem of Martin \cite{Martin1997}.

-The approach has been prepared and already used for analysis of pp elastic scattering at the LHC energies, see the very first results of similar analysis of 8~TeV data in the Coulomb-hadronic interference region measured by TOTEM in \cite{totem10}.
+Analysis of data presented in this paper with the help of the eikonal model has been prepared and already used for analysis of pp elastic scattering at the LHC energies, see the very first results of similar analysis of 8~TeV data in the Coulomb-hadronic interference region measured by TOTEM in \cite{totem2015}.
+Similar analysis of experimental data under different assumptions may be performed at any other (high) energy and the results further studied.

-The arguments preferring the peripheral behavior of elastic processes have been summarized.
-It has been shown also how to solve the problems concerning the oscillating profiles (at finite energy), even if the given questions require a deeper analysis.
-One should be aware, too, that the electromagnetic form factors in ep and pp processes need not be the same, which should be tested in the future.
-Some other fundamental open problems concerning description of elastic hadron collisions may be found in \cite{Prochazka2015_bdependence} (see also, e.g., \cite{Petrov2016_problems,Petrov2016_sizes}).
 However, it is possible to say (against earlier conviction) that there is not any reason against more realistic interpretation of elastic processes when protons are regarded as compact (non-transparent) objects.

+In \cref{sec:analysis_summary} we have pointed out to several difficulties in description of elastic pp collisions.
+Several other fundamental open problems concerning description of elastic hadron collisions may be found in \cite{Prochazka2015_bdependence}.